eliranwong/bible/README.md

 # dartbible
-Bible Tools written in Dart programming language
+Bible Tools written in <a href="dart.dev">Dart programming language</a>.

+Developed from version 2.4.0